Tiger21820/statistics/README.md

 Board Statistics
 ===========

 Board Statistics displays an overview of your user's visits in Quick Access module of ACP!
-This extension logs all visits of your users.
+This extension logs all visits of your users!
 A cron job will prune statistics!

 [![Build Status](https://travis-ci.org/ForumHulp/statistics.svg?branch=master)](https://travis-ci.org/ForumHulp/statistics)